olipinski/nobelGPT/README.md

 also andrejs videos rock

+If changing tokeniser must delete the processed folder!

 ## Downloading the datasets

-Please be mindful of the wolnelektury bandwidth...
+Please be mindful of the Wolne Lektury bandwidth...

+also should include end of text token probably for the datasets

 ## Additional Software